What is Capex?

 There are two classifications that capital expenditures can fall under:

-Capital Expenditures and Growth Relationship
+Capital Expenditures vs. Depreciation Relationship (%)

-Hence, if growth CapEx is expected to decline and the percentage of maintenance CapEx increased (versus growth), the company’s revenue should reflect this decrease in reinvesting.
+Hence, if growth capex is expected to decline and the percentage of maintenance Capex increases, the company’s revenue should decrease from the reduction in reinvesting.

 Barring unusual circumstances, it would be unreasonable over long-term time horizons for revenue growth to sustain itself (or increase) if the allocation of resources towards reinvestments has been decreasing.

 The trend in the growth of capex must match revenue growth for projections to be reasonable.

 As a company reaches maturity and the growth rate slows down to a sustainable rate (i.e., the company can grow at this rate perpetually), the ratio between depreciation and capex should converge towards 100%.